Lakheni26/Mobile-Clinic-Database-Structure/README.md

 # Mobile-Clinic-Database-Structure
-A database idea to hold information of patients &amp; staff in a clinic that
+A database idea to hold information of patients &amp; staff in a clinic

 **Instructions to set up:**